 Skip to content

-Extension settings overview
+Extension configuration overview

-Sources of settings
+Configuration Source of settings

 nRF Connect SDK application Contents of the build folders (for example, CMakeCache.txt and .config files).

-• If there is no VS Code workspace open, the configuration settings affect the User Settings (nRF Connect > Toolchain: Path and nRF Connect: Topdir).
+• If there is no VS Code workspace open, the configuration settings affect the User Settings.
 User Settings act as a fallback if the current workspace does not override them.
-You can access them from File > Preferences > Settings > Extensions > nRF Connect.

 Workspace settings in the extension

-The extension stores information such as the nRF Connect SDK version, the nRF Connect SDK toolchain, and the application list in the VS Code workspace settings.
+The extension stores information such as the nRF Connect SDK version, the nRF Connect SDK toolchain, and the application list in the VS Code Workspace Settings.
 While storing the settings, it uses built-in and custom variables to replace local system paths.
 This makes the workspace file suitable for checking in to version control and sharing between developers.

 The following variables are used: